tensorflow/swift/docs/GraphProgramExtraction.md

 Reliable static-analysis-based graph extraction is trivial if you constrain the problem enough: to start with, we won’t support any mutation, [pointer aliasing](https://en.wikipedia.org/wiki/Aliasing_(computing)), control flow, function calls (or other abstractions!), aggregate values like structs or arrays, and no interoperability with host code.

-With those restrictions, we are only able to express a very simple programming model where each “op” has magic syntax that takes an operation name, one or more graph values as arguments, and returns one or more result values.
+With those restrictions, we are only able to express a very simple programming model where each "op" has magic syntax that takes an operation name, one or more graph values as arguments, and returns one or more result values.
 Because there is no interoperability with host code yet, the graph operations are only produced and consumed by graph operations.

 Our implementation uses `#tfop` as a distinct syntax for spelling operations, and has well-known types (with names like `TensorHandle` and `VariantHandle`) to represent graph values.
 Note that `TensorHandle` is an internal implementation detail of our system, not something normal users would ever see or interact with.
 With this type and syntax for operations, we can write a function like this: